Charlene Puffenbarger Murder: Where is Willard McCarley Now?

 While Alan and Emma obliged and passed, the McCarley father-son duo refused.
 Dustin was also taken for child therapy on January 28, 1992, but no leads cropped up.
 With very little physical evidence available, the police ran out of leads on February 1, 1992, and the investigation was stalled within two weeks of the murder.
 The case turned cold for nearly a decade, and no arrests were made regarding the homicide.
 However, Charlene’s family kept putting up posters and distributing flyers, urging the public to come forward with information.

 In a 1998 interview, Phyllis said, “I just want to keep it in people’s minds.”
 A cold case task force was jointly formed by the Twinsburg police and the Summit County Sheriff’s Office in 2001 to re-open the homicide of Charlene.
 In 1992, forensic analysis was not mainstream but had evolved significantly over the years, and the detectives sent the evidence retrieved from the crime scene for DNA analysis.
-In 2005, DNA test results showed that DNA obtained from the leather belt wrapped around Charlene’s neck matched the DNA of Willard.
+In 2005, DNA test results showed that DNA obtained from the leather belt wrapped around Charlene’s neck matched Willard’s DNA.
 The investigators also told public tips helped authorities zero in on Willard, who had remained a suspect from the beginning.

 Willard McCarley, then 41, worked in a Ford factory in Northfield in 2005 and was arrested and indicted with aggravated murder charges.
 His first trial began in 2005, and prosecutors accused he murdered Charlene because he did not want to pay child support.
 The McCarley family had even subjected the child to a paternity test to confirm it was Willard’s child.
-However, DNA analysis was not much advanced in 2005, and his defense counsel argued the match was only a partial profile.
+However, DNA analysis was not very advanced in 2005, and his defense counsel argued the match was only a partial profile.

 The jury refused to believe his version, and Willard was sentenced to life in prison with the possibility of parole after 20 years.
 In 2006, the 9th District Court of Appeals overturned the sentence and ordered a new trial.
 Willard’s second trial began in January 2007, and the prosecutions presented the same pointers before the jury.
 He was again convicted of the charges and received his earlier sentence.